GTI Diagnostic Clinic

 Please keep in mind, the GTI Diagnostic Clinic is not a consulting agency.
 Our services will offer closure and confirmation on your observed symptoms as well as a list of general management/remediation recommendations for any pathogens found present in the sample.
 We highly suggest that you discuss results with your agronomic consultant to explore the specific steps and solutions required regarding your unique property and challenges.

-GTI Diagnostic Clinic Hours - TEMPORARILY REDUCED DUE TO COVID
+GTI Diagnostic Clinic Hours

-- All other times by appointment
+All other times are by appointment only, subject to diagnostician availability

 Q: Why should I use the GTI Diagnostic Clinic?

 A: Although many turf managers have taken classes and sat in on presentations regarding specific disease ID and management strategies, it can be challenging to identify disease symptoms in the field with 100% accuracy.
 The diagnostics clinic will help to confirm the specific pathogen(s) present to ensure you are taking the most appropriate action for the problem at hand.
-In many cases, when clients feel they have a disease, it is often an abiotic issue - meaning there is no pathogens causing the problem and rather the issue is related to environmental stresses such as drought, heat, traffic, shade, or poor management decisions.
+In many cases, when clients feel they have a disease, it is often an abiotic issue - meaning there are no pathogens causing the problem and rather the issue is related to environmental stresses such as drought, heat, traffic, shade, or poor management decisions.

 Q: Why are there no longer any association discounts?